 Looking After Your Mental Health

-Most of us spend a third of our life at work.
-It can have a considerable effect on our mental health – in a positive or negative way.
+Most of us spend about one third of our life at work.
+It’s a big part of our daily lives and can have a considerable effect on our mental health – in a positive or negative way.

 Be part of a healthy workplace culture that supports mental health.

 Take care of yourself and others at work by:

 - Having regular meetings with your manager to discuss your workload, working hours and raising any concerns